ryansongvilay11/campuscare-ai-symptom-classifier/README.md

 ---

 ### **Step 1 – Run Supervised Fine-Tuning (SFT)**
-Open `campus_care_ai.ipynb` and run the section titled:
+Open `CampusCare_AI.ipynb` and run the section titled:

 **Technique 1: Supervised Fine-Tuning (SFT)**

-**SFT results are shown Figure 3 of the report
+This section:
+- Loads Llama-3.2–3B-Instruct
+- Applies LoRA adapters
+- Loads dataset_sft.csv
+- Trains the model to map symptoms → one correct condition
+- Teaches the structured 3-line output format

-This section trains the LoRA adapters and saves the model to:
+- Saves the trained LoRA model to:

 ```
 model-medical-sft-final/
 ```

+**SFT results can be found in section "SFT Evaluation" and are shown as Figure 3 in the report**

 ---

 ### **Step 2 – REQUIRED Runtime Reset**
-You MUST restart before beginning DPO.
-Do this by running the section titled:
+Before running DPO, you must restart the Colab runtime.
+This is required because Unsloth monkey-patches TRL’s trainer.

-**Transition Block**
+**Run the Transition Block**

 ```python
 import os
 os.kill(os.getpid(), 9)   # <-- HARD RESTART (safe for Colab)
 ```

+After the restart finishes, scroll down to Technique 2 and continue.

 ---